1914 Atlantic hurricane season

 The 1914 Atlantic hurricane season was the least active Atlantic hurricane season on record, with only one known tropical storm.
 Although hurricane season typically encompasses a much larger time-span, actual activity was confined to the middle of September.
 The only tropical cyclone of the year developed in the region of The Bahamas on September 15 and drifted northwestward, moving inland over Florida and Georgia.
 Thorough warnings before the storm prevented any major damage.
 The 1914 season is one of only two that did not produce any hurricanes (the other being the 1907 season).
-Due to the lack of modern technology such as satellite imagery, information is often sparse, and an additional tropical depression may have existed in late October.
+Due to the lack of modern technology such as satellite imagery, information is relatively sparse, and an additional tropical depression may have existed in late October.

 Season summary

 With only one official tropical cyclone, the 1914 season was the least active tropical cyclone season on record.
 It is one of only two Atlantic seasons without a storm of hurricane intensity (winds of 75 mph or stronger), the other being the 1907 season.
-The sole tropical storm's formation on September 14 represents the latest start to a hurricane season since officials records began in 1851.
+The sole tropical storm's formation on September 14 represents the latest start to a hurricane season since official records began in 1851.

 Information on the 1914 season is chiefly based on data from the Atlantic hurricane database (HURDAT), which undertook a thorough reanalysis of hurricanes from 1911 through 1914 in 2005.
 Several changes, mostly of a minor nature, were made to the September tropical storm.
 Additionally, two other systems during the year were formally considered for inclusion into the hurricane database; one of them was deemed a potential tropical depression, but considered too weak to be classified a tropical storm.
 The other was assessed as a non-tropical system.
-The 2005 HURDAT reanalysis relied largely on historical weather maps and ship reports in place of modern technology, including satellite imagery.
+The 2005 HURDAT reanalysis relied largely on historical weather maps and ship reports.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 3, the lowest since official records began in 1851 and far below the 1911–1920 average of 58.7.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph (63 km/h), which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.